 All adults in England can now book their coronavirus vaccination.
 You can make an appointment for your vaccination – you can also phone 119 to do this.

-Walk-in clinics take place around the city for anybody aged 18 or older.
+Walk-in clinics take place around the city.
 You do not need to make an appointment, but please wear a face covering.

 There are different tests you can take to check whether you have coronavirus.
 The test you need depends on your current circumstances.

 If you have any of the three coronavirus symptoms you can book a PCR test online or by phoning 119.
 The symptoms are a high temperature; a new, continuous cough; and the loss of or a change to your sense of smell or taste.

 The test site is in the overflow car park near the Abbey leisure centre on Pool Way, off Whitehill Road.
 It is open every day from 8am to 8pm.
 Do not visit the test site if you do not have an appointment.

 Anyone can take a rapid coronavirus test.
 If you have any symptoms of coronavirus, use the link above instead of this rapid test.

 The county council’s rapid community testing webpage explains more about the tests.